Habbobba/JSON-Habbo-Catalog-Generator/README.md

 4. Proceed with the catalog generation process using the instructions provided above.

-If you encounter any issues or have further questions, please contact Gizmo#1813 on Discord.
+5. After generating your `items_base` queries and running them in your database, please check the "database" folder for the following SQL files and run them in your database: "interaction_type_defaults.sql," "items_base_default_values.sql," and "multiheight_defaults.sql."
+   It is important to note that these SQL files are not fully completed and may not be entirely accurate.
+However, they do offer a reliable foundation for fixing furniture until mid-2023.

 ## Note

-Make sure to configure the script files properly before executing them to ensure the generated queries match your `furnidata.json` file.

-## Reminder
-You have to have a formatted furnidata.json file for this script to work properly.
-If you need assistance in formatting the furnidata.json file, you can use the [JSON Furnidata Formatter](https://github.com/Habbobba/JSON-Furnidata-Formatter) tool available on GitHub.
-This tool is designed specifically to format furnidata.json files, ensuring correct JSON syntax and proper formatting.
-Follow the instructions provided in the tool's repository to format your furnidata.json file using the tool.
+Please note that you need to have a properly formatted `furnidata.json` file for this script to work correctly.
+If you need assistance in formatting the `furnidata.json` file, you can use the [JSON Furnidata Formatter](https://github.com/Habbobba/JSON-Furnidata-Formatter) tool available on GitHub.
+This tool is specifically designed to format `furnidata.json` files, ensuring correct JSON syntax and proper formatting.
+Follow the instructions provided in the tool's repository to format your `furnidata.json` file using the tool.

+Additionally, make sure to configure the script files properly before executing them to ensure the generated queries match your `furnidata.json` file.

+If you have any updated versions of the SQL files mentioned (e.g., "interaction_type_defaults.sql," "items_base_default_values.sql," and "multiheight_defaults.sql"), please feel free to send them to me.
+I would be more than happy to incorporate them and improve the accuracy of the provided SQL queries.

 ## Credits